 CIPL is a faith-based organization and maintains that every major religious tradition calls on us to be faithful stewards of Creation.
 We have a responsibility to protect the earth for our children and future generations.
 Global warming is a crisis that has severe environmental, social, moral, economic and spiritual consequences.
 Current patterns of climatic warming point to increases in heat-related illnesses and deaths, increased heat stress for crops, and greater energy needs for cooling.
 CIPL helps educate congregations on the theological basis for eco-stewardship and assists them in implementing programs to reduce their greenhouse gas emissions and become more energy efficient – therefore helping to mitigate the harmful effects of global warming.
 Working together, individuals and communities of faith can model to the rest of the world how to be the stewards of our precious Creation.

 The goal of CIPL is to activate California’s 50,000 congregations by providing them with links and referrals to local sources of energy audits, building improvements, and solar panel installation.
-We provide information to locate green energy sources and compact fluorescent light bulbs for use in congregation’s buildings and member’s homes.
 We help congregational leaders educate their membership about environmental stewardship, conservation and the effects of global warming.
+We work in tandem with front-line communities to address the injustice of pollution and economic disparity in under-served communities.
 We present practical choices that can be made in people’s everyday lives to help reduce energy consumption and greenhouse gas emissions.